matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 introduces the attack that a malicious server admin could add a fake user/device to their local copy of a room, and could use this to exfiltrate keys from bystanders - but this may be an acceptable tradeoff to improve the chances of the message being decryptable in the distant future.
-If we go with this approach, then we should use a dedicated one-off megolm session for the scheduled message (to avoid the leak of that megolm session compromising any other messages in the room).
 Alternatively, MLS may solve this(??)

 Another improvement could be for the sender's clients to consciously wake themselves up at the deadline in order to re-share the megolm session to the current participants in the room (and/or be available to respond to keyshare reqs).

-One problem is that because we share E2EE to users at msg authoring time, if users subsequently leave the room, they will still have the keys to read the scheduled message when it's revealed.
-This is probably inevitable.

-Another problem is that MSC3061-style 'sharing room keys for past messages' will need to special-case history visibility rules for scheduled messages.
+MSC3061-style 'sharing room keys for past messages' will need to special-case history visibility rules for scheduled messages.
 Therefore we need to know which sessions are for scheduled messages, and include them when sharing keys with new users/devices... but stop once the scheduled message has been received.
-Therefore we need some metadata on the `m.room_key` to-device to indicate the session's lifetime (i.e. the timestamp for the event in question).  e.g. `m.forward_until: timestamp`.
+Therefore we add a `m.forward_until: timestamp` field to the `m.room_key` to-device message to indicate the session's lifetime.
+The timestamp should be that of the scheduled event; users who join the room after that timestamp should not be able to read the message.

 ## Possible issues